lupuleasa-core/Dota2-TheCore-Config-Engine/Dota 2 Keyboard Setups/README.md

-Project Oracle is the only layout working with the at the moment.
+Project Oracle is the only working layout at the moment.
 This readme should be replaced once this is no longer true.